Magnolia grandiflora ‘ferrugenia’

 Give an instant sense of maturity to your garden with this stunning large magnolia.
 This specimen is robust and majestic, with its first branches starting at just under a metre high.
 The beautiful deep green leathery leaves with rust-coloured velvety underside are prized in floral arrangements.
 Produces large cup-shape scented ivory blooms in the late summer.
 A native of Florida and Texas.
 This species prefers warm moist conditions and responds well to heavy pruning.
 Currently in a 2000L container.

-Current Form: Cloud Topiary
+Current Form: Upright

 Current Planted Height: Approx 2.5m